Docs

 AI classifier ·

-Cross-binary taint · ·
+Cross-file taint · ·

 Symbolic execution · ·

-Typical findings on a 4MB binary ~25 ~50 ~120
+Typical findings on a mid-size project ~25 ~50 ~120

 Typical false positive rate Lowest Low Moderate